BioinfoMachineLearning/PSBench/README.md

 ## Quality scores (labels)
-For each of the datasets, we provide the following 10 unique quality scores as labels:
+For each structural model in the datasets, we provide the following 10 unique quality scores as labels:

 | Category | Quality scores |
 |:---------|:-------------------|